UPOMA16/game-project/README.md

 # Doodle Jump (Using C++ and SFML)

 ## Description
-A simple Doodle Jump game.
-Jump on platforms, climb higher and avoid falling!
+A simple Doodle Jump game. **"Jump on platforms, climb higher and avoid falling!"**

+The player moves left and right to land on platforms while the character jumps automatically.
+The screen scrolls upward as the player climbs higher.

+Landing on platforms keeps the player in the game and increases the score.
+Falling off the screen ends the game and pressing **R** restarts it.

 ## Video
 [Game Video](https://raw.githubusercontent.com/ariba450/project/8de5cdb63990150f2ba61e029439ff28199a4d71/game.gif)